mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 Heroku in a nutshell:

 - Heroku has two important elements tha are referred constantly:
   - **Dyno**: a lightweight container where the app is deployed; these containers can easily scale.
 There are several dyno types: eco, basic, standard, etc.
   - **Slug**: the complete app (pipeline, etc.) an its dependencies; usually there's a limit of 500 MB, but we can leverage dvc to downloaded pipelines/artifacts.
-- You need at least the **Eco subscription** (5 USD/month) and you get 1,000 dyno hours; eco dynos sleep when inactive.
+- You need at least the **Eco subscription** (5 USD/month for 1000h Dyno hours/month) and you get 1,000 dyno hours; eco dynos sleep when inactive.
 - In this section, we'll use 1 web dyno to run the API.
 - A `Procfile` contains the instructions to run the app, e.g.: `web: uvicorn main:app`
   - `web`: dyno type configuration
   - `uvicorn`: command to run; [Uvicorn](https://www.uvicorn.org/) is a python-based web server package, i.e., we create a web server which runs the application we want, specified below
   - `main:app`: the app to execute has the name `app` and is located in `main.py`
+- **IMPORTANT**: since we run everything in dyno containers, everything works under the principles of containerization:
+  - Statelessness: no data stored or cached; if we want to access/save anything, we need to connect to external services.
+  - Processes are disposable: they can be started/stopped at any time.
+That enables fault tolerance, rapid inteation and scalability.
+  - Heroku breaks the app lifecycle into 3 stages: **build, release, run**; we're always in one of the three.

 Relevant links: